CyBirdSecurity/Claude-Security-Scanner/README.md

 # Claude Code Security Reviewer

 An AI-powered security review GitHub Action using Claude to analyze code changes for security vulnerabilities.
 This action provides intelligent, context-aware security analysis for pull requests using Anthropic's Claude Code tool for deep semantic security analysis.
 See Anthropic's post [here](https://www.anthropic.com/news/automate-security-reviews-with-claude-code) for more details.
-This fork adds support for sarif uploads into Github Code Scanning, whole repository scanning via a checked workflow file, as well as CVSS alignmnet for severity setting.
+This fork adds support for sarif uploads into Github Code Scanning, whole repository scanning via a checked workflow file, as well as CVSS alignment for severity setting.

 ## Features